Hayley-Woodhouse/milestone-2-project/README.md

 ### 5.1.5 Settings

 On click a pop-out will appear and fill the screen.
 The on/off switches will be operated by click.
-These control the sound and vibrations settings.
+These control the sound settings.

 ![settings mobile wireframe](assets/images-readme/set-mob.png)